Homotopy: Homotopy equivalence

 Given two topological spaces X and Y, a homotopy equivalence between X and Y is a pair of continuous maps f : X → Y and g : Y → X, such that g ∘ f is homotopic to the identity map id_{X} and f ∘ g is homotopic to id_{Y}.
 If such a pair exists, then X and Y are said to be homotopy equivalent, or of the same homotopy type.
 This relation of homotopy equivalence is often denoted $\simeq$.
 Intuitively, two spaces X and Y are homotopy equivalent if they can be transformed into one another by bending, shrinking and expanding operations.
-Spaces that are homotopy-equivalent to a point are called contractible.
+Spaces that are homotopy equivalent to a point are called contractible.

 Homotopy equivalence vs. homeomorphism

 A homeomorphism is a special case of a homotopy equivalence, in which g ∘ f is equal to the identity map id_{X} (not only homotopic to it), and f ∘ g is equal to id_{Y}.
-Therefore, if X and Y are homeomorphic then they are homotopy-equivalent, but the opposite is not true.
+Therefore, if X and Y are homeomorphic, then they are homotopy equivalent, but the converse is not necessarily true.
 Some examples: